javasteve99/static-prototyping-framework/README.md

 ###Bourbon
 [Bourbon](https://github.com/thoughtbot/bourbon) by thoughtbot is included to allow the rapid use of CSS3.
 It should be noted that Bootstrap includes its own CSS3 mixins, but I prefer Bourbon's because they are closer to the correct syntax, plus it includes some nice extra functions and mixins.

+JS
+--

+All of the [Bootstrap JS](https://github.com/twitter/bootstrap/tree/master/js) plugins are included in the javascripts/plugins.js file.
+It's pretty heft that way, I'd recommend deleting what you don't use and minifying the rest.

 Artwork directory
 -----------------